Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

       This indicates to other developers and reviewers that you'd like detailed feedback on your work, but it is incomplete.
       When a PR is in the draft state it cannot be merged into the master branch.
-      Note that draft pull requests will run the ["Travis CI - Branch" test suite](/developer/testing/travis_ci), but will skip the more extensive "Travis CI - Pull Request" test suite.

     * **IMPORTANT:** If this PR requires system administrator action before/after installation, the PR title should be prepended with